nbinwal/API-Driven-Assignment/README.md

     main()
 ```

+### What this pipeline does

+1. loads `data/titanic_processed.csv`
+2. encodes `Sex`
+3. encodes `Embarked`
+4. selects the final feature set
+5. splits the dataset into 70% training and 30% testing
+6. trains `RandomForestClassifier`
+7. trains `LogisticRegression`
+8. logs accuracy, precision, recall, F1, confusion matrix values, system metrics, and training time to MLflow
+9. saves each trained model as an MLflow artifact

-## 12. API Layer
+## 8. API Layer

-The assignment requires using built-in APIs to retrieve and display at least two application details.
+The assignment requires built-in APIs to retrieve and display at least two application details.

 ### `api/main.py`